ai-agents-cybersecurity/TSLIT/SRS.md

 4.2 Hardware Interfaces

 FR‑31
-For Nvidia systems, Ollama must see GPUs with compute capability ≥ 5.0, as recommended for LLMs, and sufficient VRAM for FP16 models (e.g., ~16 GB for 8B FP16, ~64 GB for 30–32B FP16).  ￼
+For Nvidia systems, the llama.cpp runtime must see GPUs with compute capability ≥ 5.0, as recommended for LLMs, and sufficient VRAM for FP16 models (e.g., ~16 GB for 8B FP16, ~64 GB for 30–32B FP16).  ￼

 FR‑32
-On Mac Studio M2 Ultra, Ollama shall rely on Metal and unified memory; TSLIT itself should not attempt to access GPU devices directly.  ￼
+On Mac Studio M2 Ultra, llama.cpp shall rely on Metal and unified memory; TSLIT itself should not attempt to access GPU devices directly.  ￼

 4.3 Software Interfaces

 FR‑33
-TSLIT shall interact with Ollama through its HTTP API on configurable host/port (default localhost:11434).  ￼
+TSLIT shall invoke llama-cpp-python bindings directly (no HTTP).
+When remote execution is required, a thin gRPC/REST shim may be deployed but must remain loopback-only by default.  ￼

 FR‑34
 TSLIT shall store structured data in: